Lumesh Console Operation Module Documentation

 Return Value:string

-Example:let pwd = console.read_password()
+Example:let pwd = Console.read_password()

-Function: Read a single key press
+Function: Read a single key

 Parameters: None